-How do the ways that autistic’s, bipolar’s, schizophrenic’s, and other ‘neuro-tribes’ (Silberman, 2015, Jaarsma and Welin, 2012) experience the world provide insights into more-than-human lives?
+How do the ways that the neurodiverse (Silberman, 2015, Jaarsma and Welin, 2012) experience the world provide insights into more-than-human lives?
 To begin to engage with this, it is important to first understand the embodiment and disembodiment of neurodiverse experiences.
-Immediately, I want to clarify that such an understanding can only be introductorily generalised, since each person’s experience is profoundly unique and lived (Davidson and Henderson, 2010b), and rarely English-able*.
+Immediately, I want to clarify that such an understanding can only be generalised, since each individual experience is profoundly unique and lived (Davidson and Henderson, 2010b), and rarely English-able*.

 Cognitive experience is deeply embodied (England, 2016, Bergenmar et al., 2015, Chouinard, 2012, Davidson and Henderson, 2010b, Parr, 1999).
 The entire physical-ness* of a person blooms from the realities interpreted by their mind (Parr, 1999).
 Generally, minds happen in a similar manner – neurotypical – with slight variations in each mind allowing for individuality.
 Some minds operate in vastly different ways – neurodiverse ways – that are sometimes difficult to comprehend given the more severe variations that extend outside the accepted boundaries of ‘normal’ (Jaarsma and Welin, 2012, Parr, 1999).